eucalyptus/euca-demo/doc/setup-poc6-manual.md

 11. (ALL): Install subscriber license (optional, for subscriber-only packages)

-  Note CS has a license for internal use, so this will obtain and use that license from where i  I have placed it on my local mirror:
+    Note CS has a license for internal use, so this will obtain and use that license from where I have placed it on my local mirror:

         wget http://mirror.mjc.prc.eucalyptus-systems.com/downloads/eucalyptus/licenses/CS-Team-Unlimited-1.4.0.tgz \
              -O /tmp/CS-Team-Unlimited-1.4.0.tgz